Sexual Recovery Anonymous

-SRA was founded around 1993 and is said to be a "progressive offshoot" of Sexaholics Anonymous (SA) and is said to be "far more diverse" with a strong presence of women, African Americans, Asians, and members of the LGBT community.
-SRA also differs from SA by allowing sexual relations between two people in a “committed relationship”, while SA only allows a heterosexual spouse as an acceptable partner.
+SRA was founded in 1990 as a "progressive offshoot" of Sexaholics Anonymous (SA).
+It is said to be "far more diverse" with a strong presence of women, African Americans, Asians, and members of the LGBT community.
+The direct reason for the split, and a main difference in the two fellowships, is that SRA allows sexual relations between two people in a “committed relationship”, while SA only allows a heterosexual spouse as an acceptable partner.